Jesse Eisenberg: 2020–present: Career expansion

 Eisenberg starred as Toby Fleishman in FX's limited series Fleishman is in Trouble opposite Lizzy Caplan.
 Created by Taffy Brodesser-Akner, it is an adaptation of her New York Times bestselling debut novel of the same name.
 The series premiered on FX on Hulu on November 17, 2022.
 Eisenberg made his feature directorial debut in When You Finish Saving the World which was adapted from his own original audiobook series.
 The film stars Julianne Moore and Finn Wolfhard and is produced by his Zombieland co-star, Stone.
 The film premiered at 2022 Sundance Film Festival and was released in cinemas on January 20, 2023.
 That same year he appeared as the main character, Ralphie, in the film Manodrome and received favorable reviews for his acting.

-The following year, he directed and wrote the comedy-drama A Real Pain, a film which he also acted in opposite Kieran Culkin.
-It had its world premiere at the 2024 Sundance Film Festival where it received positive reviews.
+The following year, he directed and wrote the comedy-drama A Real Pain, a film which he also acted in opposite Kieran Culkin, who won the 2025 Academy Award for Best Performance by an Actor in a Supporting Role It had its world premiere at the 2024 Sundance Film Festival where it received positive reviews.
 Searchlight Pictures paid for the distribution rights.
 He earned two Golden Globe nominations for Best Actor in a Motion Picture – Musical or Comedy and Best Screenplay, as well as a nomination for the Academy Award for Best Original Screenplay.

+He was the executive producer of the 2024 documentary Secret Mall Apartment.

-Eisenberg's next project is a musical comedy film starring Julianne Moore and Paul Giamatti, which he will direct, write, and also contribute original music for.
+Eisenberg's next project is The Debut, a musical comedy film starring Julianne Moore and Paul Giamatti, which he will direct, write, and also contribute original music for.